aristyan/thesis_template/README.md

 # Thesis template

-This repository is basically presenting my current work on my biomedical segmentation thesis project at KU Leuven.
+This repository demonstrates the biomedical image segmentation thesis project I am currently working on at KU Leuven.